Zaradin/react-movie-labs/README.md

 ### Features.

-[ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]
+A bullet-point list of the **new features** you added to the Movies Fan app (and any modifications to existing features)

--   Feature 1
--   Feature 2
--   Feature 3
--   etc
--   etc
+-   Movie Cast list added into the movieDetails component (these are clickable, goes to each actors details page)
+-   Moive List in which an actor is featured in (actorDetailsPage)

 ## Setup requirements.